oliviawestmacottssw/SSW.Rules.Content/rules/do-you-know-when-to-use-typescript-vs-javascript-and-coffeescript/rule.md

 ---

-​TypeScript is the new flagship language from Microsoft that compiles into JavasScript.
+TypeScript is the new flagship language from Microsoft that compiles into JavasScript.

 - Use JavaScript if you’re writing page specific script
 - Use jQuery to improve cross-browser support